UniversityofHelsinki/orgrek-frontend/README.md

 npm run storybook
 ```

+Storybook fetches translations from the local backend using the same configuration as the main app,
+so `orgrek-backend` must also be running, and the required auth headers must be mocked in the browser as with the
+main app.

 Storybook is used primarily for component development.
-Whole pages should still be tested using the actual app.
+Whole pages should still be tested using the main app.
-You can run both the orgrek-frontend and Storybook at the same time,
+You can run both the main app and Storybook at the same time,
 and all code changes are reloaded in both automatically.

 ### Updating Storybook dependencies